This post may contain affiliate links. Please see our disclosure policy.

 Absolutely.
 Although the silky smooth flesh is my favourite part, the skin softens in the oven so it’s perfect to eat.

-No. I think this is something that confuses lots of people - or puts them off making aubergine recipes altogether.
-More modern varieties are less bitter so don’t need to be salted any more.
+No. I think this is something that confuses lots of people, or puts them off making aubergine recipes altogether.
+More modern varieties are less bitter, so don’t need to be salted when cooked in this way.

 You can pan-fry or cook them on the grill.
 However, you do need to do one of them otherwise the aubergine won’t cook down properly and you won’t get the right texture.